 - PIN code – a 4-8 digit pin code assigned to employees to gain access.

-What are Some of the Features of Access Control Systems?
+How do the Features of Access Control Systems Affect Price?

-There are several to choose from.
+There are several features available to choose from for each type of keyless entry we’ve discussed.
 The more features you add, the more expensive the system.
 A base system is one that allows entry by user PIN code.
-They are manually programmed at the lock security the door.
-Then you can add (in approximate order of increasing cost):
+Pin code are manually programmed at the lock that is securing the door.
+A pin-code only system is the cheapest access control system.
+From here, these features typically add cost (in approximate order of increasing cost):

 - Scheduling – the lock is open or closed during specific hours / days.